mojaloop/documentation/website/versioned_docs/v1.0.1/community/mojaloop-roadmap.md

 - **vNext Build** - converting the existing codebase to the modular structure designed in the reference architecture.

-# **How teams are structured around product improvement**
+## How teams are structured around product improvement

 This framework is used to describe the various activites ongoing in the community.
-They are at different development stages, and some are not actively creating updates today.
+They are at different development stages from ideation to design to code development to maintenance mode.
+Some projects are on ice due to resourcing needs... all contributions welcome!

+This google doc holds a working space for the missions and current goals of the teams below: [Workstream Goals](https://docs.google.com/presentation/d/1CSNYZFD94qy4mh6baRPYLKYjo8N09baGQGxdZ424cWY/edit?usp=sharing)

 **Core Clearing System Capabilities**